YuanGongND/llm_speech_emotion_challenge/README.md

 However, for fairness considerations, the model must take our provided data (i.e., ASR transcripts) as input.
 You cannot:
 - Use raw audio data as input.
 - Use your own ASR model to transcribe the audio.
+- You cannot use any ground-truth emotion label in the entire conversation as prior knowledge.
+- You can use the conversation prior to the sentence requiring a prediction as context, but NOT the conversation that follows.
+I.e., it needs to be causal inference.

 ### Step 3: Evaluation Phase